tylerc/gorilla/README.txt

 100,000 database entries: 5.8 MB (6089076 bytes)

 Usuability benchmarks:
-1,000 database entries: The index listing of everything takes the longest.
+1,000 database entries: The index listing of everything is a little slow.
 Everything else runs at top speed

 10,000 database entries: Index listing of everything is still the slowest, to the point of becoming almost unusable.
 Everything else is noticeably slower